Environmental Justice & Sustainability

 Step 2: Place your scraps into a container.
 You can keep the container on your counter top, in the refrigerator, or in your freezer to alleviate smells between drop offs.

 Step 3: Work it into your routine!
-Bring your food scraps to the BJ Community House, 270 West 89th Street, whenever you visit.
-It’s free to BJ members and the local community.
-Multiple bins are available throughout the building.
+Bring your food scraps to the BJ Community House, 270 West 89th Street, on the designated days and times.
+Bins will be available in front of the building.

 - BioBag compostable bag

 - Resealable plastic zipper storage bags or plastic containers with lids (in the freezer, for transporting purposes only, not compostable)

 • Food scraps (anything that used to be alive)

 • Nuts and nutshells